davedawkins/Sutil/README.md

 It's all very much a work-in-progress, and I'm exploring what's possible, so the code is a sprawling mess.
 If this is worth pursuing, then it will need refactoring and organizing.

-Some aspects that are working or in progress
+Some aspects that are working or in progress.

+Check the end of this README to see news on progress.

 ## DOM builder
 Crude and minimal.
 It's Feliz-styled, but builds direct into DOM.
 If this project proceeds it would be good to layer on top of Feliz.